Starke427/Spetool-Tool-Library-for-FreeCad/README.md

+# WORK IN PROGRESS - Many updates needed.
+Can serve as a good reference but is not currently importing all necessary attribute fields for setting speeds/feeds.
+I am currently working on correcting this to it works directly on import.

 # SpeTool Fusion 360 → FreeCAD CAM

 A FreeCAD 1.1 CAM tool library converted from the supplied SpeTool Fusion 360